Wrongful Death of an Animal Lawsuit

 - Punitive Damages.
 These are meant to punish those who cause injury due to their negligent behavior.
 The plaintiff must show proof of any malicious, willful, or reckless actions that were intentionally inflicted onto the owner and his or her animal.
 The purpose of punitive damages is to bring in consequences for the unacceptable behavior done by the perpetrator.

 - Emotional Distress.
 Though difficult, it’s not an impossible claim to make.
 To prove emotional distress requires proof of the extent of your emotional distress, along with the state of mind of the owner of the attacking dog and how they intentionally sought to cause that distress.

-In 2012, a California Appeals court decided that emotional distress is a viable claim when associated with a dog’s injury.
-The appeals court found that California law allows a pet owner to recover for mental suffering caused by another individual’s intentional act that injured or killed the animal.
-The decision came from a 2009 lawsuit, where the plaintiff alleged they suffered emotional distress when the defendant injured their dog.
-A lower court jury awarded economic and non-economic damages to the plaintiff, which included medical bills for surgery and post-op care, and emotional distress.
+In 2012, a California Appeals court made the decision to count emotional distress as a viable claim when a pet injury is involved.
+The appeals court discovered that California law permits a pet owner to recover compensation for enduring mental anguish due to another individual’s intentional act of harming or killing their pet.
+The decision was brought up in a 2009 lawsuit, where the plaintiff alleged they were suffering from emotional distress because the defendant injured their dog.
+A lower court jury awarded the plaintiff with economic and non-economic damages, which included medical expenses and emotional distress.

 If the pet owner was upset following the incident, but did not seek professional help, it is unlikely to recover any significant damages.

 Let’s consider an example: Let’s say you were out one night on a walk with your 11 year old rescue mutt, which you love and consider part of the family.
 Suddenly, a drunk driver swerved into the sidewalk, and while you were able to get out of harm’s way, your dog did not and ended up being killed on impact.
 You could definitely prove negligence on the driver’s part given they were driving under the influence, but since your dog would be considered to have no market value, you wouldn’t be able to recover any damages in that regard.